metaplex-foundation/umi/docs/storage.md

 })
 ```

-The `UploaderInterface` also provides an `uploadJson` method that converts a JSON object into a file and uploads it.
+The `UploaderInterface` also provides a `uploadJson` method that converts a JSON object into a file and uploads it.

 ```ts
 const myUri = await umi.uploader.uploadJson({ name: 'John', age: 42 });